 There's certainly some similarities, but it lacks the sleek body of a greyhound, which we usually see in the Set animal.
 Predynastic images are often very hard for us to identify as representing Set.
 Possibly, it took a while for the ancients to come up with the standard Set look that we know and love.

-What _IS_ certain is that the image of Set seated with legs drawn up follows the form of one of the hieroglyphs for Set:
+Even when seated with legs drawn up, the image keeps the 'active' flying ears and upright tail.
+This is the form of one of the hieroglyphs for Set:

 Source: TeVelde, _Seth, God of Confusion_